 Did you miss the men’s scarf crochet pattern from last week?
 Don’t worry, you can find the free pattern and video tutorial here: Men’s Classic Crochet Scarf – Free Crochet Pattern.
 This is the scarf pictured below:

 Gorgeous right?
 He definitely needed a hat to go with it!
 Something simple, easy to make and easy to coordinate.
-This is the result below:

 Both hats are constructed the same way, worked sideways.
 I started by making a small chain loop, and then after crocheting a longer chain, worked the pattern in rows.
 Each time I returned to that small starting chain in a loop, I slip stitched into the centre.
 Confused?
 Check out the free video tutorial following the written pattern.